 To make things fun and interesting, we will introduce a film series dataset from the Silicon Valley Comedy TV show and perform some basic operations with Spark in Zeppelin.

-Downloaded and Installed latest Hortonworks Data Platform (HDP) Sandbox
+Downloaded and deployed the Hortonworks Data Platform (HDP) Sandbox

 - You will need 10GB of memory dedicated for the virtual machine, meaning that you should have at least 16GB of memory on your system.